 The directive applies to:

-- Ukrainian citizens residing in Ukraine before February 24, 2022
+- Ukrainian citizens who have lived in Ukraine

 - persons with a residence permit as a refugee or alternatively in need of protection in Ukraine